ufgmg/constitution/gmg-constitution.md

 The elected officers of Game Makers Guild shall be President, Vice-President, Treasurer, Secretary, and Publicist.

-### Part 1

-The President shall preside at all meetings of the organization and shall coordinate the work of the officers.
+1. The President shall preside at all meetings of the organization and shall coordinate the work of the officers.

-### Part 2

-The Vice-President shall serve as an aide to the President and shall perform the duties of the President in his/her absence or inability to serve.
+2. The Vice-President shall serve as an aide to the President and shall perform the duties of the President in his/her absence or inability to serve.

-### Part 3

-The Treasurer shall receive all monies of Game Makers Guild; shall keep an accurate record of receipts and expenditures, and shall pay out local funds in accordance with the approved budget as authorized by the organization.
+3. The Treasurer shall receive all monies of Game Makers Guild; shall keep an accurate record of receipts and expenditures, and shall pay out local funds in accordance with the approved budget as authorized by the organization.
 The Treasurer shall present a financial statement when requested by the President or Vice-President.

-### Part 4

-The Secretary shall keep minutes of Game Makers Guild meetings and shall make meeting summaries available to members via electronic means.
+4. The Secretary shall keep minutes of Game Makers Guild meetings and shall make meeting summaries available to members via electronic means.

-### Part 5

-The Publicist's purpose is to promote membership growth.
+5. The Publicist's purpose is to promote membership growth.
 The Publicist shall update the Game Makers Guild website, send out newsletters, and oragnize efforts to drive membership.

 ## Section 2